nicowirtzbiki/nicowirtzbiki/README.md

 ### Hello there!
 I'm Nicole Wirtzbiki 😊

-- 🔭 I'm a Masters Student in Data Science and A.I
+- 🔭 Masters Student in Data Science and A.I at University of Fortaleza (UNIFOR)
-- 🌱 I'm leaning Javascript, HTML+CSS, Typescript e React
+- 🌱 Leaning Javascript, HTML+CSS, Typescript e React
-- 📐 Architect and Urbanist
+- 📐 Bachelor of Architecture and Urbanism by the Federal University of Ceará (UFC)
 - 🧙‍♂️ Tolkien Fan
 - linkedin.com/in/nicole-wirtzbiki/